isabelhazan/sitev2/content/posts/youth.md

 So, yeah, untangling the stream of decisions we make in search of approval is tough!
 It's complicated.
 It requires deep thought and introspection, because the self knowledge needed to determinine and follow our True Trajectory is buried so deeply inside us, under layers and layers of approval-seeking tissue that we literally need to **mine our own mind**, day in and day out, to access it.

 It's incredibly confronting to tap into the true versions of ourselves.
-The version of ourselves that exist in absence of the desire to please others.
+The version of ourselves that exists in absence of the desire to please others.
 We're more comfortable being who society wants us to be than who we really are.
 We know ourselves better in the eyes of the external world (always acutely aware of how our actions will be 'perceived'), than we know ourselves from an internal perspective (what do _we think_ of who we're becoming?
 Is this the person we really want to be?
 Do we even know what that looks like?).

 The amount of personal responsibility we need to take to actually live the life that we want is tremendous.
 It never ceases to amaze me how hard I have to work to figure out what it is that I am doing to get the approval of others, pursuing what I've been told to value, vs. what I am doing that stems from me, from what I value, from what I want, as an individual.
 Even distilling one act that is purely self directed (done completely for ourselves and no one else) can be a challenge.